iagorithm/docker-panel-lite/GO_WORKER.md

 }
 ```

 The dashboard should not branch behavior by runtime unless a feature is missing.
+Once the Go worker starts processing jobs, the dashboard may use `features` to disable actions that are not available for a specific worker.

 ## Build and Publish Changes

+Status: partially implemented.

+Implemented:

+- `worker-go` service in `docker-compose.yaml` under the `go-worker` profile.
+- `worker-go` build target in `docker-compose.build.yaml`.
+- `WORKER_GO_IMAGE` in `.env.example`.
+- `services/worker-go/Dockerfile`.

+Not implemented:

+- `run.sh` commands for build/publish by runtime.
+- Publish script support for Go-specific tags.
+- Runtime-specific `python` and `go` publish commands.

 Add commands: